i3games/FlappyLearning/NOTES.md

 # About the program

-The game runs on two separate loops: `game.display` uses `requestAnimationFrame` to draw the world, while `game.update` uses `setTimeout` to refresh parameters.
-The rate can be set in the user interface.
-To my surprise, the highest speed setting switches to a `window.postMessage` construction (see the top of `game.js`) in favour of `setTimeout(callback, 0)`.
-I originally planned to get rid of this gnarly  [IFFE](https://en.wikipedia.org/wiki/Immediately-invoked_function_expression), until I learned that it is [significantly faster](https://dbaron.org/log/20100309-faster-timeouts) than the JavaScript event loop.
+A bird learns to fly (with lots of dead birds on the way).

-There are `neuroEvolution.options.population` birds simultaneously, and most of them will flap helplessly against the pipes or hit the ground like we did when we discovered the [sqalid grace of Flappy Bird](https://www.theatlantic.com/technology/archive/2014/02/the-squalid-grace-of-flappy-bird/283526/).
+There are `neuroEvolution.options.population` birds simultaneously, and most of them will flap helplessly against the pipes or hit the ground, just as we did when we discovered the [sqalid grace of Flappy Bird](https://www.theatlantic.com/technology/archive/2014/02/the-squalid-grace-of-flappy-bird/283526/).
 Each time the whole populations dies, a new `Generation` is summoned in `game.init()`.
 During their - in general - short lifespan the birds "see" their own vertical position and the lower edge of the next pipe (`game.update()`).
 These two inputs feed into their little 'brains', where it gets interesting.

+A flappy bird brain consists of a small neural `Network`, made of `Layer`s of `Neuron`s, which have a value and a bunch of weights.
+There can be an input layer, some hidden layers and one output layer.
+In fact, our tiny bird has a tiny brain: it consists of merely 2 input neurons, one hidden layer with two neurons and one output neuron.
+The number of hidden layers and the number of neurons at each layer is provided by a parameter object in the `start` function (`game.js`, `window.onload()`).

+Layers and neurons are constructed in `network.generateLayers()`, and the neurons are initialized with random values between -1 and 1 provided by the function `neuroEvolution.options.initialization`.

+The current state of a network (the value of all it's weights) can also be `save()`d to and `read()` back from a network data object.

+Most importantly, the network `compute`s an output value.
+So the bird (of a generation of birds to be exact, more to that later) receives its
+vertical position and the one of the next hole in the pipes, along with an activation function `this.neuvol.options.activation`.

+Each input value goes into one input neuron.
+Then the neurons in the others layers are computed as follows: each neuron first computes the sum of: the value of each neuron from the previous layer multiplied by the weight connecting to that neuron.
+Then the activation function is run over that sum.

+The result is stored in the value of the neuron.
+This goes for each neuron in each layer.
+Finally we arrive at the output layer.
+Its values are returned from the `compute` function to the `game.update()`: if the first output value is > 0.5 then the bird flaps its tiny wings.

+This is the 'Neuro' part.
+Now we come to the Evolution part.

 (to be continued)